-My First Programmer Analyst Job: Good Luck or What?
+My First Programmer Analyst Job Plus Good Luck Betting Horses

-It was an interesting job.
+It was an interesting job too.
 Not because of the digitizing work I was doing, but for several other reasons:

 - The images I digitized were run through a powerful (at that time) computer and the result was an digital image of potential places underground where oil would likely be found.

 - I was the person that ran the computer program.
 The FORTRAN program was virtually all mathematics.

 - It was very interesting how they used underground sonic waves to discover oil.

 - I got to mingle with all the young PHDs where I worked.